alexlyee/instagram-downloader/README.md

 # Instagram Manager Bot
 The most advanced Instagram Downloader Bot.

+I've forked the original and made improvements to the /saved command.

 ```
 Please fork this repository don't import code
 Made with Python3